nblaisdell2/express-ts-starter/README.md

 As I have more use-cases for creating APIs using Express, I will continue to add to this repository, giving myself more functions to start with.

-In order to get started using this boilerplate, simply clone or fork this repository, and start integrating your API using Express!
+In order to get started using this boilerplate, simply clone or fork this repository, or use it as a base template, and start integrating your API using Express!

 ## Forking/Cloning

 When using this as a starter project, perform the following steps:

-1. Create a ".env" file, and add a PORT variable. - If not provided, the default is port 3000.
+1. Create a `.env` file, and add a PORT variable. - If not provided, the default is port 3000.
    <br/>
 2. Install the dependencies for the project
    `npm install`